 Remember that some people use the term DTC (direct to consumer) interchangeably with B2C.
 While that's not necessarily incorrect, DTC is best understood as a type of B2C rather than the equivalent of it.

-Business to business (B2B)
+Business to Business (B2B)

 B2B ecommerce comprises businesses that sell products or services to other businesses.
 For example, brands like SwagUp provide customizable products to corporate entities, while companies like Primera sell high-quality printers and accessories to other businesses.

-Consumer to consumer (C2C)
+Consumer to Consumer (C2C)

 Consumer to consumer (C2C) businesses are online marketplaces that empower consumers to sell their own products to other consumers.
 Platforms like eBay and Facebook Marketplace are common examples, although newer marketplaces like Vinted and Wallapop are beginning to see great traction in their countries of origin.

-Types of B2C ecommerce business models
+Types of B2C Ecommerce Business Models

 Within B2C, there are multiple business models to choose from.
 Consumers may not always know which type of business they are working with, but as a store owner, picking the right B2C model is crucial to your success.

-Direct to consumer (DTC)
+Direct to Consumer (DTC)

-As mentioned previously, DTC is a type of B2C business model that focuses on selling products directly to individuals.
+DTC is a type of B2C business model that focuses on selling products directly to individuals.
 Brands like Cupshe and Allbirds are some of the most successful examples of DTC brands.

-• Pros: Since they control the production process, DTC companies typically have competitive prices, good quality control, and strong margins.
+- Pros: Since they control the production process, DTC companies typically have competitive prices, good quality control, and strong margins.

-• Cons: Owning your manufacturing can be a huge ask, as you have to pay for your own production space and equipment.
+- Cons: Owning your manufacturing can be a huge ask, as you have to pay for your own production space and equipment.

 Subscription DTC

 Direct-to-consumer models that require buyers to pay weekly, monthly, or quarterly are referred to as subscription DTCs.
-This model is finding increased interest in the marketplace, with major brands like Tiege Hanley and BootayBag leading the charge.
+This model is finding increased interest in the marketplace, with major brands like Tiege Hanley and Splendies leading the charge.

 Note a crucial difference: DTC can have subscription elements without being a true subscription model.
 True subscription DTC requires buyers to purchase subscription plans only.

-• Pros: Recurring charges lead to very predictable income streams for businesses, as well as increased customer loyalty and stronger customer engagement
+- Pros: Recurring charges lead to very predictable income streams for businesses, as well as increased customer loyalty and stronger customer engagement.

-• Cons: Not every product is a good fit for subscription models, especially large appliances and other non-consumables.
+- Cons: Not every product is a good fit for subscription models, especially large appliances and other non-consumables.

-White and private label
+White and Private Label

 White and private label businesses sell products that were created by a third party.
 White label items are non-exclusive products (think essential oils) that can be sold by any brand.
 In contrast, private label items are exclusively created for individual brands (think Target's Archer Farms).

-• Pros: Third-party manufacturing takes the stress of product protection off your plate and frees up your time to focus on critical tasks like marketing and customer experience.
+- Pros: Third-party manufacturing takes the stress of product protection off your plate and frees up your time to focus on critical tasks like marketing and customer experience.

-• Cons: Since you have less control over white and private label manufacturers, you may not be able to monitor quality as much as you’d like.
+- Cons: Since you have less control over white and private label manufacturers, you may not be able to monitor quality as much as you'd like.
 Additionally, the extra fees from third-party production could strip profits from your bottom line.

 E-retail